lucipas/Sampling/README.md

 # Sampling
-Collection of different music samples
+Collection of different music samples with a sf2/wav converter.